filamentgroup/grunt-criticalcss/README.md

 A string value representing a portion of the path to CSS files you'd like to parse.
 For example, "/css" would match files that have "/css" in their file path.

+#### options.forceInclude
+Type: `Array`
+Default value: `[]`

+An array of selectors that you want to guarantee will make it from the CSS file into your CriticalCSS output.

 ### Usage Examples

 #### Custom Options